What We Believe

 There is a universal principle that must be understood if we want to clearly comprehend the topic of musical instruments in worship.
 That principle is that we are never to change God’s word.
 When God says something we are not to add to it or take away from it.
 This has always been the case (Deuteronomy 4:2; 12:32, Proverbs 30:6, Revelation 22:18, 19).
 Therefore, as we approach the subject of how we are to sing we notice that God never said He wants instruments in New Testament worship.
 He told us to sing and make melody in our hearts (Ephesians 5:19) and to sing with grace in our hearts (Colossians 3:16).
 We could read the New Testament through a thousand times and never hear of an instrument in the church.
 Therefore, we are not to add it to our worship.

-It was during those years of service, in 1987, that Walt made the commitment to serve the Lord’s church.
+During those years of service, in 1987, Walt made the commitment to serve the Lord’s church.
 While still on active duty, each new assignment afforded him opportunities to serve both our nation and God’s “Forever Family” the church.
-Consequently, he ministered for five years in the Federal Republic of Germany and nine years with congregations in Kansas, North Dakota and Virginia.
-Upon retirement from the Air Force, he accepted the responsibilities of planting a congregation in rural Virginia, where he labored for five and a half years.
-Transition came again in July 2003 when he accepted the preaching and ministry responsibilities with the Sanford Church of Christ in Sanford, Florida.
+Utilizing Tuition Assistance through the Community College of the Air Force, career and ministry training was accomplished, while being afforded the opportunity to minister for five years in the Federal Republic of Germany and nine and a half years with congregations in Kansas, North Dakota and Virginia.
+Upon retirement from the Air Force, he accepted the responsibilities of planting a congregation in rural Virginia, where he and his Loretta, labored for five and a half years.
+Transition came again in July 2003 when he accepted the preaching and ministry responsibilities with the Sanford church of Christ in Sanford, Florida.

 Walt has been a student of the Bible since 1977, preacher of the Gospel since 1987 and became an Elder in October 2013.
 The Persons have been with Sanford since July 2003.